maxhbr/LDBcollector/md/HPND.md

                         "HPND"
                     ],
                     "__impliedId": "HPND",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per SPDX.org, this license is OSI certified.
+                                "Per SPDX.org, this license is OSI certified.
 This license has been\nvoluntarily deprecated by its author.\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [